xcore/sw_display_controller/app_display_spectrum_from_adc/doc_quickstart/quickstart.rst

 Hardware Setup
 ++++++++++++++

-The XP-SKC-U16 Slicekit Core board has four slots with edge connectors: ``DIAMOND``, ``SQUARE``, ``A`` and ``U``.
+The XP-SKC-U16 sliceKIT Core board has four slots with edge connectors: ``DIAMOND``, ``SQUARE``, ``A`` and ``U``.

 To setup up the system:

    #.
-Connect XA-SK-SDRAM Slice Card to the XP-SKC-U16 Slicekit Core board using the connector marked with ``SQUARE``.
+Connect XA-SK-SDRAM Slice Card to the XP-SKC-U16 sliceKIT Core board using the connector marked with ``SQUARE``.
    #.
-Connect XA-SK-SCR480 Slice Card with LCD to the XP-SKC-U16 Slicekit Core board using the connector marked with ``DIAMOND``.
+Connect XA-SK-SCR480 Slice Card with LCD to the XP-SKC-U16 sliceKIT Core board using the connector marked with ``DIAMOND``.
    #.
-Connect XA-SK-MIXED SIGNAL Slice Card to the XP-SKC-U16 Slicekit Core board using the connector marked with ``A``.
+Connect XA-SK-MIXED SIGNAL Slice Card to the XP-SKC-U16 sliceKIT Core board using the connector marked with ``A``.
    #.
 Give the two channels of audio input from a PC or a mobile to pins 1 and 2 of J2 on the mixed signal slice card using a suitable cable.
 The ground is connected to pin 4 of J3.
    #.
-Connect the XTAG-2 to Slicekit Core board.
+Connect the xTAG-2 to sliceKIT Core board.
    #.
-Connect the XTAG-2 to host PC.
-Note that the USB cable is not provided with the Slicekit starter kit.
+Connect the xTAG-2 to host PC.
+Note that the USB cable is not provided with the sliceKIT starter kit.
    #.
-Set the ``XMOS LINK`` to ``OFF`` on the Slicekit Core board.
+Set the ``xCONNECT LINK`` to ``OFF`` on the sliceKIT Core board.
    #.
 Ensure the jumper on the XA-SK-SCR480 is bridged if the back light is required.
    #.
-Switch on the power supply to the Slicekit Core board.
+Switch on the power supply to the sliceKIT Core board.

 .. figure:: images/hardware_setup.jpg
    :width: 10cm